spikeekips/mitum-doc/readthedocs/docs/isaac+/how-isaac+-works.rst

 ISAAC+ Mechanism
 ============================================================

 As described at the previous section, the consensus voting is processed thru voting stages, *INIT*, *SIGN* and *ACCEPT*.
-The node, which can participate in consensus process, set it's state to *Consensus* state.
+The node, which can participate in consensus process, set its state to *Consensus* state.
 If node is under other state, it means node is not ready for participating consensus process.

 Voting and Round
 ------------------------------------------------------------